 - Ironic Echo: When revealing that he's deduced the password to Adler's phone, Sherlock repeats her line about how every disguise is a self-portrait, no matter how hard you try.

 - Kick the Dog:

-I've always assumed that love is a dangerous disadvantage.
+- Love Is a Weakness: This time, Sherlock's proven right.I've always assumed that love is a dangerous disadvantage.
 Thank you for the final proof.

 - Man of Wealth and Taste: Irene Adler not only has a large house and enormous wardrobe, but her smartphone is a Vertu Constellation Quest, with a price tag of £17,300.
 She wasn't fighting to get it back just for its contents.